RNNCCL/Bitcoin-Fluctuations-Predictor/README.md

 # Bitcoin Fluctuations Predictor (BFP) is an innovative tool to predict changes in BTC.

 The algorithm is claimed to be an original work of the authors.
 It works on the principles of Web scraping, Signal processing.
-Concepts of Chaos theory and Non lienar Dynamics are used.
+Concepts of Chaos theory and Non linear Dynamics are used.
 Resources used from online are cites as andwhen necessary.
 Important: The creators of this code are not responsible for any losses incurred by using this software.